MohammadAbuShams/ToDo-List-App-in-React/README.md

 - **React**: Builds the core functionality and interface of the application, utilizing React hooks for managing state.
 - **CSS**: Provides a clean and modern design for the application, with responsive styles.
 - **JavaScript**: Handles the logic behind adding, updating, and deleting tasks dynamically.

+## Live Demo

+You can check out the live demo of the app [here](https://todo-list-app-in-react.onrender.com/).